Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Introduction

-Some exponentialization trick has then been proposed to face this restrictive assumption of the curved exponential family.
-It consists in considering some unknown parameters as random population variables.
-However, \cite{debavelaere2021} have shown that, in general, the parameter returned by the SAEM on the modified model is not a maximum likelihood of the initial model, and they have suggested the use of this exponentialization trick with variances of the new random population variables that decrease as the iterations of the algorithm progress.
+Inference by maximum likelihood is not direct due to the presence of latent variables in the mixed-effects model and can be performed using numerical tools as for example Expectation Maximization (EM) like algorithms (\cite{Tsiatis97}, \cite{guedj2011joint}, \cite{rizopoulos2010jm}, \cite{desmee2017using}).
+The EM-type algorithms, such as the classical Stochastic Approximation Expectation Maximization (SAEM), are the most classical approaches for inferring parameters in the presence of latent variables.
+They have been developed for estimation in general latent variable models.
+They are straightforward to implement in the context of a curved exponential family based on sufficient statistics of the model.
+Moreover, theoretical convergence results have been established in this context.
+However, when the model does not belong to the exponential family, which is the case for such causal joint models, the methodology is not generic in practice, and the theoretical results fail.
+Some exponentialization tricks have then been proposed to face this restrictive assumption of the curved exponential family.
+For instance, one of them consists of considering some unknown parameters as random population variables into a modified model.
+However, \cite{debavelaere2021} have shown that, in general, the parameter returned by the SAEM algorithm on the modified model is not a maximum likelihood of the initial model, and they have suggested the use of this exponentialization trick with variances of the new random population variables decreasing as the iterations of the algorithm progress.
 This approach also has limitations in practice due to complex algorithmic settings and tuning.
-The gradient-based methods are another type of approach, often omitted for estimating parameters in latent models.
-Recently, \cite{Calimero} suggested using a preconditioned stochastic gradient algorithm to deal with parameter estimation in the presence of latent variables.
-This approach is particularly interesting when considering a model that does not belong to the exponential family, as is the case for the joint model. \cite{Calimero} showed that this algorithm performs well for the nonlinear logistic growth mixed-effects model, which can be used to represent some longitudinal data.
-Note that Bayesian numerical methods have also been proposed in parallel (\cite{r2003bayesian}, \cite{JSSv072i07}, \cite{kerioui_modelling_2022}).
+Besides gradient-based methods are another type of approach, often omitted for estimating parameters in latent models \cite{cappe2005springer}.
+Recently, \cite{Calimero} suggested using a preconditioned stochastic gradient algorithm to deal with parameter estimation in the presence of latent variables in very general latent variables models.
+This approach is particularly interesting when considering models that do not belong to the exponential family, as for causal joint models since theoretical convergence properties are established under general assumptions.
+Moreover the authors showed that this algorithm performs well for the nonlinear logistic growth mixed-effects model, which can be used to represent some longitudinal data.
+Note that Bayesian numerical methods have also been proposed in parallel to estimate the parameters of a joint model. (\cite{r2003bayesian}, \cite{JSSv072i07}, \cite{kerioui_modelling_2022}).